Security Glossary

 F

-An automated software testing technique that involves providing invalid, unexpected, or random data as inputs to a computer program.
-The program is then monitored for exceptions such as crashes, failing built-in code assertions, or potential memory leaks.
+A software testing technique that involves providing invalid, unexpected, or random data as inputs to a computer program to find coding errors and security loopholes.

 Related Terms: